Josephoartigasia: Diet

 In 2008, Rinderknecht and Blanco preliminarily supposed that J. monesi ate predominantly fruits and soft plants, namely aquatic vegetation as the animal seems to have lived in an estuarine environment.
 This is because they initially guessed J. monesi could not grind up tough plants due to having weak chewing muscles, on account of its slender cheekbones, proportionally small grinding teeth, and small pterygoids (the pterygoids move the jaw side to side, important for grinding).
 They later recanted this after calculating an immense bite force for J. monesi.
 This would have allowed it to consume a wide variety of different foods, hard or soft.
 Its incisors, in addition to attacking predators, could have been used to dig up roots, much like how elephants use their tusks.
 The bite force of an elephant has never been measured, impeding more direct comparisons, but because African bush elephants are able to dislodge the opercula of marula fruit seeds, they must be able to exert at least 2700 N. Since germination of the seeds is much more likely if they pass through the elephant digestive system, marula may have evolved to be dispersed by mega-herbivores capable of producing such high bite forces ("large-bite-force hypothesis").

 Carbon isotope analyses of the enamel of giant fossil rodents, including J. monesi, report that they ate only C3 plants, such as leaves or fruits, as opposed to C4 plants, such as grasses.
 The modern capybara, similarly, is known to selectively eat C3 over C4 plants, even when the latter is much more plentiful, yet they will still eat C4 plants in leaner times.
 This behavior may have also been exhibited in Josephoartigasia.

 Paleoecology

 Josephoartigasia has been identified from the San Jose Member of the Raigón Formation.
-The other animals discovered at this member include: the toxodontids Trigodon and Charruatoxodon, the peccary Platygonus, the ground sloths Catonyx tarijensis and Pronothrotherium figueirasi; the glyptodonts Glyptodon and Plaxhaplous; the darter bird Giganhinga; the scimitar-toothed cat Xenosmilus, an unidentified species of terror bird, the vampire bat Desmodus draculae, and several fishes and turtles.
+The other animals discovered at this member include: the toxodontids Trigodon and Charruatoxodon, the peccary Platygonus, the ground sloths Catonyx tarijensis and Pronothrotherium figueirasi; the glyptodonts (Glyptodon, Plaxhaplous and Uruguayurus); the darter bird Giganhinga; an indeterminate scimitar-toothed cat, a terror bird (possibly Devincenzia), the capybara Cardiatherium talicei, the vampire bat Desmodus draculae, and several fishes and turtles.
 The area may have been a forested estuarine environment.

 The San Jose Member can be roughly dated to around the Pliocene–Pleistocene boundary.
 During this time, the Uruguayan climate evolved from a dry and semiarid one with sparse forest cover—coinciding with the onset of the Quaternary glaciation—to a climate that was warmer and more humid than today, effecting reforestation.